-- produced work that demonstrates achievement of the outcomes - submitted work that is clearly their own.
+- produced work that demonstrates achievement of the outcomes - submitted work that is clearly their own abiding by VCAA and College authentication rules

 Decisions about the satisfactory completion of a unit are solely the responsibility of the school.
 Results for each unit must be based on a judgment of satisfactory or non-satisfactory achievement of outcomes.